neonmik/Wave-Machine-Firmware/README.md

     - Add dynamic setting of MIDI timeout.
 Currently set to longest possible time out (670000µs for minimum pulse at 20BPM)... just need some kind of calculation so that you get a rough average of say like 8 or 10 pusles + 1000?

     - Bugfix: quantize arp? so it always starts right, especially between changing divisions

+    - Add MIDI Clock out.
+Needs to be 24ppqn, and have high priority timing wise, and obvs be in sync with the synth... (last bit might be more tricky).